jatupan1989/boomjum1989/Net-request-filtering:-overview.md

 - No: Is everything from anywhere blacklisted?
 - Yes: request is blocked

-Actually, things are a bit more complicated, as the pseudo-code above doesn't take into account that hostname/type cells inherit from two ancestors.
-HTTPSB deals with the ambiguity by allowing such requests **if and only if** both inheritance ancestors evaluate as allow.
-However, if strict blocking is disabled, the hostname ancestor has precedence over the type ancestor.
+Actually, things are a bit more complicated, as the pseudo-code above doesn't take into account that hostname/type nodes inherit from two ancestors.
+HTTPSB deals with the ambiguity by allowing such requests **if and only if** both ancestor nodes evaluate as "allowed".
+However, if strict blocking is disabled, the hostname ancestor node has precedence over the type ancestor node.